 Kafka's parable tells of a hunter, who once fell to his death from a rock.
-However, the supposedly dead man returns, always straying on a seemingly infinite "spacious stair" guiding the way to transcendence.
-Adorno (1967: 260) interprets the quasi-transcendent figure sociocritically:
+However, the

 History becomes Hell in Kafka because the chance, which might have saved, was missed. (...)
 In the concentration camps, the boundary between life and death was eradicated. (...)
-As in experience-life lived out to its end.
+As in Kafka's twisted epics, what perished there was that which had provided the criterion of experience-life lived out to its end.
 Gracchus is the consummate refutation of the possibility banished from the world: to die after a long and full life.